 TII proposes to mitigate the noise and vibration resulting from the railway operations by installing floating track slab to meet thresholds of 25 dBLamax,s and VC-D respectively.
-EIAR Chapter 14 Table 14.47 provides some guidance on where this will be constructed but it is not clear exactly where.
-The OPW requests that floating track slab is installed between Chainage 17+980 and 18+400 (St. Stephen's Green Station).
-This would mitigate the noise and vibration to acceptable levels under all the Government buildings, museums and the National Concert Hall and other significant Protected Structures along this route such as No. 52 St. Stephen's Green.
+EIAR Chapter 14 Table 14.47 provides some guidance on where this will be constructed but it is not clear on its location.
+The OPW requests that floating track slab is installed between Chainage 17+980 and 18+900.
+This would mitigate the noise and vibration to acceptable levels under all the Government buildings, museums, and the National Concert Hall.